 Most but not all states allow punitive damages, and most states have strict limitations as to when it can be awarded and what it includes.
 While this area a law is changing all the time, a summary of punitive damage laws from 2011 will give you an idea of its complexity.

 One study found that out of the 25,000 civil trials that took place in 2005 throughout the United States, only about 700 resulted in an award of punitive damages.
 The average award for punitive damages that year was $64,000, but that included cases where there were punitive damages in the millions of dollars.
-There is no indication in this study of how many legal malpractice cases resulted in punitive damages, but my guess is that it is likely very few.
+There is no indication in this study of how many legal malpractice cases resulted in punitive damages, but my guess is that it is likely very few, if any.

 The reason for this is that legal malpractice cases generally allege an attorney has been negligent in how representation was handled, rather than intentionally doing something wrong to damage you.
 While the specifics differ in each state, punitive damages usually require “a high degree of moral turpitude“, and “such wanton dishonesty as to imply a criminal indifference to civil obligations.”
 Although you may not have used the word turpitude recently, it is one of those legal terms that means really really bad, close to immoral conduct.